-Motorcycle wheel straightening is a process that can be used to get your bent motorcycle rim back into shape.
+Motorcycle wheel straightening is a process of motorcycle rim repair that can be used to get your bent motorcycle rim back into shape.
 This blog post will go over the basics of what you need to know about this process, and how it works.
-It also goes through some possible causes for bent rims, and suggests ways to fix them so they don’t happen again!
+It also goes through some possible causes for bent motorcycle rims, and suggests ways to fix them so they don’t happen again!

-Depending on the reason your wheel is not straight, how bent your rims are or what your wheels are made out of will determine whether or not this is a job for the mechanic or yourself.
+In most cases, the reason your wheel is not straight, how bent your motorcycle rims are or what your wheels are made out of will determine whether or not this is a job for the mechanic or yourself.

-Check the cause of your bent rim.
-Is it a result of an accident?
-If so, then you shouldn’t waste time with this article and instead should take your wheels to see if they can be fixed at a local motorcycle shop or place that specializes in such work.
+Check the cause of your bent motorcycle rim.
+Is it a result of a crash?
+If so, then you shouldn’t waste time with this article and instead should take your motorcycle wheels to see if they can be fixed at a local motorcycle shop or place that specializes in such work.
 There are some things which just cannot be done by yourself and a motorcycle rim repair of this nature is one of those things!.

 To start the motorcycle rim repair, remove the motorcycle wheels from your motorcycle and place it on a flat surface like a table, bench, or workbench.
-Clean off any dirt that’s accumulated with some warm soapy water (you can use dishwashing liquid or degreaser) to make sure you’re starting out with clean metal surfaces in order to avoid getting dirt trapped in the rim.
+Clean off any dirt that’s accumulated with some warm soapy water (you can use dishwashing liquid or degreaser) to make sure you’re starting out with clean metal surfaces in order to avoid getting dirt trapped in the motorcycle rim.

-Use a rubber mallet to gently tap the wheel back into shape, working from one side of the bend to the other so as not to cause damage on any parts of your motorcycle rims that are already straight or which have been damaged by previous accidents.
+Use a rubber mallet to gently tap the motorcycle wheel back into shape, working from one side of the bend to the other so as not to cause damage on any parts of your motorcycle rims that are already straight or which have been damaged by previous accidents.
 When you’re done it should be as straight or a little straighter than it was before.
 Motorcycle rim repair takes time and smaller taps are better.

-Remove the wheel from its original place and try turning it to see if you’ve fixed the bend.
+Remove the motorcycle wheel from its original place and try turning it to see if you’ve fixed the bent wheel.
 If there is still an issue, repeat steps two, three, and four on the other side until both sides are aligned with one another.
 Once this has been done, use the rubber mallet to gently tap in any final corrections.

-This is a way to fix bent wheels on a motorcycle without needing to buy new parts or having an expert do it for you!
+This is a way to fix bent wheels on a motorcycle without needing to buy new parts or having a mechanic deal with a wheel repair!
 Follow these steps and let your bike sit overnight in order to make sure the wheel has enough time to cool off before riding it again.
-This process can be done by anyone who’s willing and will be done in under an hour.
+This process can be done who wants a wheel repair completed in under an hour.